JunMa11/HM_DataAug/README.md

 # HM_DataAug (Team name: opossum)
 Histogram Matching for Domain Adaptation: Solution to M\&Ms 2020

+> The authors of this paper declare that the segmentation method they implemented for participation in the M&Ms challenge has not used any pre-trained models nor additional MRI datasets other than those provided by the organizers.

 ## Prepare data

 - Clone this repo. and put testing cases in `mnms`